 Would you like some bread with your bread?
 In France, the answer is always oui.
 Even if you order a bread-based dish like a croque monsieur, you’ll get a little basket of sliced baguette to accompany it.
 Having said that of course, we’d rather this situation, than France ditching one of its most admirable dining traditions.

 For those emergency situations when you’ve lost your mind completely and forgotten to stop by the bakery before it closes.
 The baguettes are slightly undercooked before being put in the machine, then the machine finishes them off and pops them out them crisp and warm.
 Genius or sacrilege?

 Eat it with cheese

 Isn’t it common knowledge that cheese is meant to be eaten with crackers?
 Well okay, maybe the French can have this one.
 There really is nothing better than some creamy camembert paired with a perfect crunchy-on-the-outside, fluffy-on-the-inside baguette.
-Best keep your crackers to yourself if you don't want to commit an almighty dough pas.
+Best keep your crackers to yourself if you don’t want to commit another almighty dough pas.

 Make the world’s longest one

 Leave it to the French to break the Guinness World Record for longest baguette, at a whopping 120 meters.
 Actually, they had some help from the Italians too.
 And of course the massive baguette was promptly smothered in Nutella.

 So have we missed something?
 What’s the weirdest thing you’ve seen a French person do with their baguette?
 Use it as a back scrubber?